aspectron/sia-cluster/README.md

 ### Dashboard

 Sia Cluster UI was originally designed to be a dashboard view.
 Main Settings menu has a UI tab.
 In this dialog, you can adjust sizes of the font and panels.
 Sizes of these elements are stored in the URL (hash).
 As such, once UI is configured to your liking, you can bookmark the URL and later invoke it to restore your configuration.
-This is especially useful if you have extra monitors and have some form of monitoring [OCD](https://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_disorder).
+This is especially useful if you have extra monitors or have some form of monitoring [OCD](https://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_disorder).

 ## Data Updates